England at the FIFA World Cup

-The England national football team has competed at the FIFA World Cup since 1950.
-Although they did not enter the first three tournaments, have entered all 18 since.
-They have failed to qualify for the finals on three occasions – 1974 (West Germany), 1978 (Argentina) and 1994 (United States) – and have failed to advance from the group stage on three occasions; in 1950, 1958 and 2014.
+The England national football team did not enter the first three FIFA World Cup tournaments as they were not members of FIFA, but have entered all 19 subsequent ones, beginning with that of 1950.
+They have failed to qualify for the finals on three occasions – 1974 (West Germany), 1978 (Argentina) and 1994 (United States) – and have failed to advance from the group stage on three occasions: in 1950, 1958 and 2014.
 Their best performance is winning the cup as the host nation in 1966; they also finished in fourth place in 1990 in Italy, and in 2018 in Russia.
-Other than these, the team have also reached the quarter-finals on seven other occasions, the latest of which was in 2022 in Qatar.
+Other than these, the team have also reached quarter-finals on seven other occasions, the latest of which was in 2022 in Qatar.